 Such little things really added up for me during quarantine.
 Just knowing that I was going to wake up the next day and experience peace so early in the morning really helped me to deal mentally.
 Not every day was perfect, and some bad things did happen during quarantine, but I still tried to keep my quarantine calmness.

 The U.S. is currently headed towards its third spike in Corona Virus cases, and I think a second shutdown is very possible.
 I’ve already been assigned to WFH indefinitely for the second time this year.
-I’m honestly starting to feel worn down and stressed out just knowing that I have to spend even more time stuck with those in my household during the end of the year.
+I’m honestly starting to feel worn down and stressed out just knowing that I have to spend even more time stuck in my house during the end of the year.
 What can I do?

 Even though it’s getting colder and more frigid by the day, I plan to still take walks and spend as much time outside as I can.
 If I have to sit on my front steps in the middle of the day and watch tv on my laptop then I will do so.
 If I have to do sprints in the driveway just to exercise in a different setting then I will do so.
 It’s the little things that you do for yourself as well as the small changes you make that can really help keep your inner peace.
 You may not have peace for the whole day, but even if you can get it for a few minutes then that is a small blessing.